anominos/AdventOfCode/2025/README.md

 2) `a<=c<=b<=d`, then add range `(a, c-1)`
 3) `c<=a<=b<=d`, then dont add any range
 4) `a<=c<=d<=b`, then remove the range `(c, d)` and add `(a, b)`

+## Day 6
+2:54/10:02

+me when whitespace matters

+part 1 just split every string by whitespace, then iterate over the rows at the same time (using zip or indices)

+for part 2, the right to left property can be ignored. iterate over the characters one at a time, keeping track of the current operation. you can then update the grand total either when the operation changes or you see 4 spaces